 What is the YouScreen kit?

-The YouScreen kit allows women to take their own sample for cervical screening using a vaginal swab (like a long cotton bud).
+The YouScreen kit allows people to take their own sample for cervical screening using a vaginal swab (like a long cotton bud).
 It is free, easy to use and can be taken at a time and place that is convenient.
 You do not need to be examined or to have an appointment.
-Most women find it comfortable and pain free.
+Most people find it comfortable and pain free.
 The sample collected will be tested for human papillomavirus (HPV) at the laboratory.

 Who can take part in the YouScreen study?